 Alabama Adoption Laws

-Adoption is a time for celebrating the new addition to your family, as you pursue an addition to your family.
-But the legal processes involved can be confusing and stressful.
-If you're in Alabama and considering adoption, read on for information about the legal processes and laws you'll likely encounter in the state, as you pursue an adoption.
+Adoption is a time for celebrating the new addition to your family, but the legal processes involved can cause confusion and stress.
+If you're in Alabama and considering adoption, this article will inform you about the legal processes and laws you'll likely encounter in the state.

 Code Section